abuseofnotation/the-case/chapter1.md

 'Your name please?' she said.

 '助けて!'
-The answer came with a few seconds delay and it was in a language that she did not understand.
+The answer came with a second delay and it was in a language that she did not understand.

 'Can you speak in English please?'
 She said.
 But the woman at the other end did not fulfil her request, which was unnerving because she seemed genuinely scared.